Latest Panthers News February 2026

 - TE James Mitchell

-The Panthers’ TE group is expected to be solid after re-signing Tommy Tremble and Ja’Tavion Sanders.
-They also added depth by selecting Mitchell Evans in the fifth round, giving Bryce Young a 6'5" target in the passing game.
+The Panthers expected improvement from their tight end group after re-signing Tommy Tremble and Ja’Tavion Sanders.
+They also added depth by selecting Mitchell Evans in the fifth round, giving Bryce Young a 6-foot-5 target in the passing game, though the offense ultimately ran through Rico Dowdle and McMillan

 Offensive Line